 The first Texas marker in the database, A. A. & Mary Spacek House, was added August 28, 2007.
 It was photographed in Granger in Williamson County and was erected in 1999.
-The last one added was submitted on February 13, 2020, and titled Gateway to William States Jacobs Ranch.
-It is in Webster in Harris County.
-Keeping in mind that the erection date of many markers in the database is not known, the earliest historical marker we know of in Texas was erected in 1881.
-It was this one: The B.R.
+The last one added was submitted on February 2, 2023, and titled Evergreen United Methodist Church.
+It is in Evergreen in San Jacinto County and had been erected in 1982.
+Keeping in mind that the erection date of many markers in the database is not known, one of the earliest historical markers we know of in Texas was erected in 1881.
+More than one was erected that year.
+This one of them: The B.R.
 Brigham Monument, and one of our correspondents found it near La Porte in Harris County on November 13, 2018.

 The Texas Historical Commission is currently in charge of official historical markers found all over the state.
 You will also find official markers erected by the Texas State Historical Survey Committee, a predecessor.
-We have 4,719 of their markers in the database.
+They erected their first marker in 1962, and we have 8,818 of their markers in the database.

 Then there are federal government agencies that put up historical markers, especially in national parks and other areas under their jurisdiction.
 And finally, there are the numerous public and private organizations and individuals that erect markers.
 Some do this as a continual endeavor, and others once in a while, to mark something, someone, or someplace they find important or interesting.
 When one of our correspondents comes across one that satisfies our criteria, we add it to the database.